-Make a coaching appointment to receive feedback on a wide range of scientific tasks, including publications, job applications, figures, and conference talks.
-As engineers and scientists, the Communication Advisors focus on high-level issues such as motivation, audience, and clarity.
+As engineers and scientists, the Communication Fellows focus on high-level issues such as motivation, audience, and clarity.
 They are not intended to be used as line-editors for grammar or English.
 For example, a Fellow can help you:

-In addition to coaching, the Communication Lab will host several 1-2 hour scientific communication workshops on a range of topics.
+In addition to 1-on-1 coaching, the Communication Lab hosts workshops on a range of topics related to technical communication.
 The goal of these targeted workshops is to provide timely, hands-on support, aligned with relevant deadlines.
-For example, the Communication Advisors will be working closely with the leadership for Masterworks to offer best practices and individualized feedback to students right before the spring poster deadline.
+For example, the Comm Lab has previously offered workshops on NSF GRFP applications, MEng thesis proposals, Research Qualifying Exams (RQEs), and faculty job talks.

 We welcome collaborations and suggestions

-The Communication Advisors and staff will be partnering closely with EECS headquarters and student leadership groups to develop strategy on how best to support the EECS graduate student community in learning key writing, speaking, and visual design skills.
-The team looks forward to hearing from faculty, students and staff on how to be most useful to the department.
-If you have a workshop idea or have a group of students who want support on a particular topic, or want to partner in another way, please reach out at firstname.lastname@example.org.
+The Communication Fellows and staff partner closely with EECS department leadership, faculty, staff, and student leadership groups.
+We love to hear input on how we can best support the EECS community in learning important writing, speaking, and visual design skills.
+If you have a workshop idea, know a group of students or postdocs who want support on a particular topic, or want to partner in another way, please reach out at firstname.lastname@example.org.